willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Make sure that your headset's USB cable is plugged in all the way.
 * Run the [Windows Mixed Reality PC Check](https://aka.ms/pccheckapp) app to make sure your PC's USB 3.0 controller is supported.
 * Try each of the other USB 3.0 ports on your PC.
-Some PCs may have more than one USB 3.0 controller.
+Some PCs have more than one USB 3.0 controller.
-* Try temporarily disconnecting all of your USB devices attached to your PC, and connecting just your headset.
+* Temporarily disconnect all of the USB devices attached to your PC, and only connect your headset.

 **Other troubleshooting steps:**